 - Compost collection is unlimited.
 Simply fill your cart first, then place any extra materials in paper leaf bags and set out next to your cart for collection.
-(The cart must be available so the driver can put in leaf bags, then empty the cart into the truck.)

 - Finished compost is available free to participating residents. | CHECK AVAILABILITY

 - Only compost program participants receive year-round leaf collection.

 - By participating in the compost program, customers receive the lowest rate.